ossrs/srs-docs/src/pages/faq-srs-stack.md

 * aaPanel: If your machine is overseas, be sure to use aaPanel instead of BT panel, use reference [here](https://blog.ossrs.io/how-to-setup-a-video-streaming-service-by-aapanel-9748ae754c8c)

-> Note: If you want to install Cloud SRS from the command line, you can first install BT panel from the command line, and then install Cloud SRS.
+> Note: If you want to install SRS Stack from the command line, you can first install BT panel from the command line, and then install SRS Stack.

 <a name='multile-streams'></a><br/><br/><br/>